Anisha-Chhajer-Jain/KisanNetra/ML.md

 }

 export async function getUnsyncedRecords(limit = 50): Promise<PredictionRecord[]> {
-  // SELECT * FROM predictions WHERE syncedAt IS NULL ORDER BY isUncertain DESC, createdAt ASC LIMIT ? return [];
+  // SELECT * FROM predictions WHERE syncedAt IS NULL AND consentGiven = true
+  // ORDER BY isUncertain DESC, createdAt ASC LIMIT ? return [];
 }
 ```